ishikalimbasiya005/Jquery-Practice/README.md

 <!-- Include jQuery CDN -->
 <script src="https://code.jquery.com/jquery-3.6.0.min.js"></script>
 ```
+"Learn more about jQuery by exploring tutorials on W3Schools."

 ## 📬 Connect with Me

 If you find this useful or want to collaborate, feel free to connect: